Discover Ely Minnesota

 Families, individuals, kids, groups, scouts, educators—there’s an hour-long, day-long or weekend-long adventure awaiting you at this multi-million dollar interpretive museum and exhibit.

-The Dorothy Molter Museum is a memorial to the legendary last resident of the BWCAW, who died in 1986 after living most of her 79 years on Knife Lake near the U.S.-Canada border.
-Canoeists often stopped at Molter’s home to enjoy her hospitality and famous homemade root beer (she was often referred to as “the Root Beer Lady”) The museum’s log cabins were transported out of the BWCAW piece-by-piece and reassembled in Ely.
+The story tells how canoeists often stopped at Molter’s home to experience her hospitality and taste her famous homemade root beer, which locals often referred to her as “the Root Beer Lady”).
+The museum’s log cabins where Molter resided were transported out of the BWCAW piece-by-piece and reassembled in Ely.

+Experience gorgeous autumn in Ely!
 Head on over to Whiteside Park the weekend after Labor Day and you will find the Harvest Moon Festival in full swing.
-This three day festival is filled with arts and crafts, food, live entertainment and activities to share with family and friends of all ages.
+This three-day festival is filled with arts and crafts, food, live entertainment and activities to share with family and friends of all ages.

 Photos by Snotty Moose Photography